Eileenzyf/ISO-App-Prediction/README.md

 │
-├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── flask_config.py/              <- Configurations to
+├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── flask_config.py               <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml              <
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
 │   ├── archive/                      <- Place to put archive data is no longer usabled.
 Not synced with git.